QuaternionPi/Ninja-Community-College/Design.md

 - Have summoned demons to kill everyone
 - Want you to fight back, to save your own soul

+### Cultist Rituals
+- Cultists perform rituals to aid demons
+- Most commonly to open a demon portal

 ## Demons
 - Known heaven isn't real
 - Are fading souls, extending their lives by consuming humans
 - Satan is old, bored and wants to stop existing
   - He can only die once there are no more souls on earth

+## Civilians
+- Civilians are humans found around the map
+- They can be consumed by demons, granting them powers

+### Civilian Combatants
+- Some civilian will take up arms
+- If they are found they will be brought under your control
+- If they survive a round they may be available to recruit

 # Graphics